scottrepreneur/maker-community/README.md

  - folders all retained in provided structure, but moved the anchor/landing page for each section to the docs/ folder renamed to the match corresponding folder
 1. Footer?
 1. What is the arbitrary code intending to do to the page?
-1. How do you envision the
+1. How do you envision the transparency dashboard being incorporated?

-Unsolicited suggestion

-1. Can we use community.makerdao.com?
-1. Community Development is a bit long.
-Can we frame it around growing the community, in general.
-Community Development is the action to create and grow the collective communities.
-We're the MakerDAO Communinty '(development) team'.

 ---